Get an up close and personal look at police work with Overland Park Police Department’s Citizens Police Academy.

 Applicants must be 18 years old and may not have a criminal record.
 Overland Park conducts criminal history background checks on all applicants.

-Due to limited class sizes, if you are selected to attend you will be expected to participate in at least eight of the nine sessions.
-If you are not able to participate in at least eight sessions, please do not apply.
+Due to limited class sizes, if you are selected to attend, you will be expected to participate in at least eight of the nine sessions.
+If you are not able to participate in at least eight sessions, please contact me so we can talk about your situation.

 There is no fee charged for the Citizens Police Academy.
 Our officers and personnel teaching in the academy provide their services and expertise to the members of the class as part of the program.